moonfly-app/docs/content-guidelines.md

 #### Do not harass

-We do not tolerate the harassment, threatening, or bullying of people on our site; nor do we tolerate communities dedicated to this behavior.
+We do not tolerate the harassment, threatening, or bullying of people on our platform; nor do we tolerate communities dedicated to this behavior.

 Being annoying, downvoting, or disagreeing with someone, even strongly, is not harassment.
 However, menacing someone, directing abuse at a person or group, following them around the platform, encouraging others to do any of these actions, or otherwise behaving in a way that would discourage a reasonable person from participating on the platform crosses the line.